polettix/Memorator/README.md

 - `epoch`

     the UTC epoch at which you want the alert callback to be triggered.
+If this field is missing, the alert will be _removed_.

 - `id`